chanzuckerberg/napari-hub/docs/customizing-plugin-listing.md

 We source this from the list of classifiers in the `["info"]["classifiers"]` field of the JSON returned by the PyPI API.
 If multiple "Development Status" classifiers are listed, we source one with the highest value.

-You can set this by setting a ["Development Status" classifier](https://pypi.org/classifiers/) for your Python package in `setup.py`, `setup.cfg`, or `pypackage.toml`.
+You can set this by setting a ["Development Status" classifier](https://pypi.org/classifiers/) for your Python package in `setup.py`, `setup.cfg`, or `pyproject.toml`.

 ``` TOML